-Basil is an effective solution for repelling mosquitoes, houseflies, asparagus beetles, whiteflies, and carrot flies, to name a few.
-Another thing: growing basil is very easy since you can buy pre-contained basil plants to plant it in your garden and elsewhere.
-If you plant this herb near doors and other outdoor areas, you will annoy plenty of pests.
-Be strategic in your placement of it as basil is a one-year plant, and it needs plenty of sun and water to survive.
+Basil is an effective solution for repelling mosquitoes, houseflies, asparagus beetles, whiteflies, and carrot flies.
+Growing basil is easy since you can buy pre-contained basil plants to plant in your garden and elsewhere.
+If you plant this herb near doors and other outdoor areas, you’ll annoy pests.
+Be strategic in your placement of basil since it is a one-year plant, and it needs plenty of sun and water to survive.

-Peppermint exudes a powerful fragrance that many pests, including ants, mosquitoes, spiders, aphids, squash bugs, whiteflies, flea beetles, and cabbage loopers strongly dislike.
-You can grow peppermint in a pot indoors or outdoors to help contain its growth.
+Peppermint exudes a powerful fragrance that many pests, including ants, mosquitoes, spiders, aphids, squash bugs, whiteflies, flea beetles, and cabbage loopers, strongly dislike.
+Peppermint spreads easily, so you can grow it in a pot indoors or outdoors to help contain its growth.
 Peppermint needs plenty of water and partial to full sun.

 Lavender has been known for centuries to add a sweet, soothing aroma to homes and clothes.
 It’s also excellent for pest control since it helps repel fleas, moths, mosquitoes, flies, and even scorpions.
 The lavender plant is easy to maintain since it is known to be able to survive all weather conditions, though it particularly thrives in the sunny areas of your garden and near entrances to your home.

-Mint is not only delicious in your tea, it helps to repel aphids, mosquitoes, flies, cabbage moths, and even ants.
-You can plant mint plants indoors and lay sprigs of mint among the plants in your garden that you want to protect.
-This way mint plants won’t spread and take over the garden, but remember that the sprigs need to be replaced often.
-Speaking of mint plants, catmints (including catnip) have been found to be more effective than DEET in repelling mosquitoes and ants.
+Mint is not only delicious in your tea, it also helps to repel aphids, mosquitoes, flies, cabbage moths, and even ants.
+You can plant mint indoors and lay sprigs of mint among the plants in your garden that you want to protect.
+This way mint won’t spread and take over the garden, but the sprigs need to be replaced often.
+Catmints, including catnip, have been found to be more effective than DEET in repelling mosquitoes and ants.

 Rosemary, Thyme, & Other Herbs

-The aromatic rosemary plant aids in keeping away mosquitoes, flies, cabbage moths, snails, slugs, and the carrot fly as well as other species of insect pests that are harmful to plants, but it's also handy to know that mosquitoes, in particular, hate the scent of it!
+Rosemary aids in keeping away mosquitoes, flies, cabbage moths, snails, slugs, carrot flies, and other species of pests that are harmful to plants.
 Rosemary can be grown in containers or in your garden.
-Other herbs you can add to your kitchen or garden to help repel insects include thyme, parsley, fennel, oregano, and bay leaves are other herbs that can help repel insects.
+Thyme, parsley, fennel, oregano, and bay leaves are other herbs that can help repel insects.
 These herbs are fairly easy to maintain.
 Make sure they receive enough sunlight and water, and they will be happy.

-Petunias are often referred to as a natural pesticide, as they are known to repel a variety of pests.
+Petunias are known to repel a variety of pests.
 They are available in a variety of bright colors including pink and yellow.
 Their upkeep is easy.
 They need sunshine and well-draining soil.
 These flowers look great near your herbs or vegetables, as border plants, or in containers.

-Please note that while these plants, herbs, and other flowers are excellent deterrents for several different types of pests in your kitchen and garden, planting them alone is not a complete way to treat for pesky bugs.
+While these plants, herbs, and flowers can help deter pests, planting them alone is not a complete way to treat for pesky bugs.
 Check out our guide for other things you can do to help rid your home, yard, and garden of pests.
-For more severe pest infestations, we always recommend calling pest control company.